Menu

 When Is Divorce Mediation The Right Choice?

-The Law Offices of Ronald K. StitchSeptember 16, 2021
+By The Law Offices of Ronald K. Stitch|September 16, 2021

 When the end of the marriage is inevitable, mediation can lower the cost and relieve the stress of divorce by avoiding taking the proceedings to trial.
 In California, married couples often use mediation at various points during the dissolution of marriage.
 You can seek mediation before, during, and after the divorce is final.

-The trained Westlake Village family law attorneys at the Law Offices of Ronald K. Stitch can mediate for you and your spouse, always offering a neutral and professional setting to negotiate the important issues of your divorce.
+The trained Westlake Village family law attorneys at the Law Offices of Ronald K. Stitch can mediate for you and your spouse, always offering a neutral and professional setting to negotiate the critical issues of your divorce.
 Together, we can find mutual ground to finalize your marital settlement agreement.

 Mediating Before The Divorce